 Mast Cell Activation And Histamine Intolerance

 Mast cells are an immune cell in the bodies immune system.
 They are a type of white blood cell that originates from the bone marrow and are present in most tissues of the body.
-They are found in connective tissue all through the body, especially under the skin, near blood vessels and lymph vessels, in nerves, and in the lungs and intestines.
+They are found in connective tissue all through the body, especially under the skin, near blood vessels and lymph vessels, in nerves, and in the respiratory lining and intestinal lining.
 You find them in the largest amounts in tissues that are associated with the outside world.

 Mast cells help control types of immune system responses and help repair tissues.
 Their primary job is to coordinate how the immune system and the nervous system respond to infections and toxins.
 They are meant to be activated when needed and then to stand down.

 Mast Cells Make Lots Of Signaling Molecules

 Histamine is the signaling molecule that we will be examining today.
 We need to keep in mind that it is not the only signaling molecule that is released by mast cells.
 However, it is one that is released in large amounts and when in too high of levels can cause an amazing amount of symptoms that can be confusing as they come and go.
 The symptoms tend to wax and wane like the moon.
 Often an individual is repetitively finding what they think is the cause only to decide it is something else.
 The changing symptoms make it hard for practitioners to figure out what is going on also.

 Histamine is not all bad as it is needed as a neurotransmitter and it helps make stomach acid, keeps you alert, keeps your bowels moving and is important to the immune system when it is not in excess.
 So disregulation is the issue.
 Histamine itself is not a bad guy.
 I would also hazard to guess that while we think many of the reactions are due to histamine, many of the other substances released by mast cells are also inducing some of the symptoms we think is largely due to histamine.

 Mast Cell Activation and High Histamine